SFDR

 Article 3

-Monument Re has a group Sustainability Risk Policy, that has been approved by the Monument Re Limited Board and is reviewed at least annually.
+Monument has a Group Sustainability Policy, that has been approved by the appropriate governance committees throughout the Group including but not limited to the Monument Risk and Compliance Committee (“RCC”).
+This Policy is reviewed at least annually.

-The Sustainability Risk Policy sets out principles and requirements for the identification, measurement, management, monitoring and reporting of sustainability risks, including Environmental, Social and Governance (“ESG”) considerations.
-The Company’s Investment Policy operationalises the principles of the Sustainability Risk Policy with respect to the ESG parameters to which the Company must adhere in terms of its investments.
+The Group Sustainability Policy sets out principles and requirements for the identification, measurement, management, monitoring and reporting of sustainability risks, including Environmental, Social and Governance (“ESG”) considerations.
+These principles are applied to the Monument Investment Strategy2 and Monument’s Group Investment Policy.

 Article 5